nikhil-RGB/gaming-tracker/README.md

      -  Fan Modes : The user is presented with 3 options: Auto, Max and Custom.
 These refer to the default fan curve provided by the manafacturer, the maximum speed the CPU and GPU fans can spin at and a customized static fan speed for the CPU/GPU respectively.
 Custom fan curves cannot be logged.
      -  Average fan speed: The user can input the average fan speed on the CPU/GPU during the session, or in the case of the Custom fan mode- the actual static speeds.
      -  After saving the session, the user will be navigated back to the 'Calendar' page.

+> [!NOTE]
+> To save time, the values selected and displayed by default on the 'Performance' page are those that were entered as Preferred settings for
+> the game during it's creation.
+These can be changed  for the session being logged before saving it if the user so wishes.

 <br>